tunmsk/nextgen-facebook/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
+	* Added a new NgfbSharing::get_buttons_index() method to cache sharing buttons HTML as array elements.
+This optimizes the cache by storing one transient instead of one transient per sharing buttons location within the same webpage.
 	* Refactored the NgfbSchema::get_json_array() method for a slight performance improvement.
 	* Added https://schema.org/Thing to the Schema Types array (as top-level parent for all other Schema types).
-	* Replaced the $user_id argument in all JSON data and property filters by the Schema $type_id.
+	* Replaced the `$user_id` argument in all JSON data and property filters by the Schema `$type_id`.
 	* Renamed the 'ngfb_json_data_https_schema_org' filter to 'ngfb_json_data_https_schema_org_thing'.
 	* Renamed the 'ngfb_json_array_type_ids' filter to 'ngfb_json_array_schema_type_ids'.
 	* Removed the 'ngfb_add_json_https_schema_org' filter.